House's Head: Plot

 Dr. Gregory House is getting a lap dance in a strip club when he suddenly realizes he has no memory of the past four hours.
+Inexplicably, he suddenly knows someone somewhere is dying, and he has no idea who it is.
 When he leaves the club, he sees that the bus he was traveling on has crashed.
 Back at Princeton-Plainsboro Teaching Hospital, House is diagnosed with a concussion and post-traumatic retrograde amnesia and orders his team to check the bus driver for a possible seizure that precipitated the crash.

 While the team investigates the bus driver's condition, House overdoses on Vicodin and starts to hallucinate.
 He finds himself back on the bus, where he sees a woman who was not on the bus.
 However, before House can speak to her, Wilson awakens him to do an MRI on him.
 When House returns to the bus hallucination, Cuddy is with him.
 As they discuss the bus driver's possible diseases, House realizes they are in his head and tells Cuddy to accompany the discussion with a striptease.
 The woman from House's earlier hallucination returns and introduces herself as "the answer".
 She tells House to look at the bus driver's shuffling feet, which House believes to indicate Parkinson's disease.
 When the bus driver needs to be intubated due to a possible clot from a pulmonary embolism, House notices the driver's recent dental work.
 He reasons that an air bubble being accidentally injected into the patient's bloodstream through the gums would explain all the symptoms.
 House believes the case to be over, but a dream that night causes him to realize that the bus driver is not the patient he saw suffering from symptoms; the crash merely dislodged the air bubble and caused the driver's problems.

 In a renewed attempt to retrieve his memory, House has his team re-enact the bus crash.
 House overdoses on physostigmine and his mind flashes back to the bus scene before the accident.
 "The answer" keeps asking House what her necklace is made from, until he realizes that it's made of amber.
-"The answer" transforms into Amber Volakis, and when Wilson and Cuddy manage to resuscitate House from his overdose-induced cardiac arrest, he immediately informs Wilson that Amber was on the bus with him, and was injured in the crash.
+"The answer" transforms into Amber Volakis, and when Wilson and Cuddy manage to resuscitate House from his overdose-induced cardiac arrest, he immediately informs Wilson that Amber was on the bus with him, and was injured in the crash, meaning she was the one who was dying.